Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 <p></p>
 When we navigate to this we are presented with a download box, we will download the dictionary so we can use it later... (in ctf's being given a dictionary file will normally be used for some kind of brute force attack)
 <p></p>
-The rest of the directories and files we enumerated aren't really of much use to us but feel free to look at the rest if you want.
-For now we are going to have a look at this dictionary file and see if we can improve it.
+Now we are going to have a look at this dictionary file and see if we can improve it.
 <p></p>
 If we run wc (word count) against the .dic file we find out how many lines of text it contains.
 <p></p>